 Ovarian cancer is one of those conditions that you may not think about unless you have a family history of it.

 "It's true that ovarian cancer can be passed down through families, but there are other risk factors to consider," says Leslie Garrett, MD, Director of Gynecology Oncology at BIDMC.

 In addition to family history, factors that can increase your risk of ovarian cancer include:

 - Age: ovarian cancer can occur at any age, but is most common in patients between 50-60 years old.

 - Menstrual cycle history: beginning menstruation at an early age or starting menopause at a later age, or both, may increase the risk of ovarian cancer.

 - History of hormone therapy: long-term or high-quantity use of estrogen hormone replacement therapy is often tied to an increased risk of ovarian cancer.

-The experts in BIDMC’s Gynecology Oncology Program offer advanced diagnosis and treatment options for ovarian cancer, in addition to cervical, uterine and vaginal cancer.
+The experts in BIDMC's Gynecologic Oncology Program offer advanced diagnosis and treatment options for ovarian cancer, in addition to cervical, uterine and vaginal cancer.

-“Unfortunately, there are no effective screening tools for ovarian cancer,” explains BIDMC’s Jennifer Ducie, MD, gynecologic oncologist.
-“Symptoms are often non-specific and are commonly mistaken as another benign condition.”
+"Unfortunately, there are no effective screening tools available to detect ovarian cancer at an early stage," explains Garrett.
+"Additionally, symptoms are often non-specific and are commonly mistaken as another benign condition."

 - Abdominal bloating or swelling